really-simple-decentralized-syndication/.github/profile/README.md

 ⭐ Don't like to read?
 Feel the power of DID [by publishing your first social post](https://writer.did-1.com/)

-🛠️ This is Proof Of Concept technology and many features are still missing!
+🛠️ This is Proof Of Concept technology

 📧 I am looking for active contributors - if you want to join this project please email did@tautvilas.lt